 “Term” shall mean the Initial Term and any Renewal Term.

-“User Subscriptions” the user subscriptions purchased by the Customer pursuant to the Order Form which entitle Authorised Users to access and use the Services and the Documentation in accordance with the Agreement.
+“User Subscriptions” the user subscriptions purchased by the Customer pursuant to the Order Summary which entitle Authorised Users to access and use the Services and the Documentation in accordance with the Agreement.

 “Virus” any thing or device (including any software, code, file or programme) which may: prevent, impair or otherwise adversely affect the operation of any computer software, hardware or network, any telecommunications service, equipment or network or any other service or device; prevent, impair or otherwise adversely affect access to or the operation of any programme or data, including the reliability of any programme or data (whether by re-arranging, altering or erasing the programme or data in whole or part or otherwise); or adversely affect the user experience, including worms, trojan horses, viruses and other similar things or devices

-In the event of a conflict between these terms and conditions or the Order Form, the Order Form shall take precedence over these terms and conditions.
+In the event of a conflict between these terms and conditions or the Order Summary, the Order Summary shall take precedence over these terms and conditions.

 2. COMMENCEMENT AND DURATION

 2.1 The Agreement will operate as a framework agreement which defines the contractual terms and conditions under which Axiom will supply the Services to the Customer.